 Some things to keep in mind about the Yamaha CGS103A

 Some people are disappointed that fret markers are missing on the CGS103A.
-Fret markers are little, permanent dots on top of the fretboard that serve as visual aids to indicate key frets like 5, 7, 9, etc. This is a standard feature on acoustic and electric guitars, but classical guitars don’t generally come with fret markers except for one little dot on the 12th fret.
+Fret markers are little, permanent dots on top of the fretboard that serve as visual aids to indicate key frets 5, 7, 9, etc. This is a standard feature on acoustic and electric guitars, but classical guitars don’t come with fret markers except for one little dot on the 12th fret.

 You can always get fretboard marker stickers or make a homemade solution if your kid really needs help.
 It’s not a big deal.